 Ordering of Search Results

-- Search term matches in the Title of an item (e.g. name of a document, event, form, person, etc.)
+- Which field(s) the term shows up in - Each type of field has a different priority with Title (e.g. name of a document, event, form, person, etc.) being the highest

 Exact Phrase Matching

-Putting a search terms in quotes (e.g. "code of conduct"), looks for results based on the exact order of words within quotes, and only exact phrase matches will be returned.
-If the words weren't in quotes, it would search for the words rather than the exact phrase.
+Putting search terms in quotes (e.g. "code of conduct") looks for results based on the exact order of words within quotes, and only exact phrase matches will be returned.
+If the words weren't in quotes, it would search for each of the words separately rather than the exact phrase.
 Note that you can search by either separate search terms or exact phrase match, but not both.

 Note that partial matching of words isn't supported.